Marti Noxon: Other projects

 In April 2007, Noxon left Grey's Anatomy to become executive producer and showrunner for Grey's spinoff Private Practice, which she did for one season.
 In late 2007, Noxon served as head writer during the first season of Private Practice.

 In 2008, Noxon worked as a consulting producer on the AMC drama series Mad Men.
 Noxon said that working with Matthew Weiner was a dream, that it took her writing to a whole different level, and that with feedback from Weiner, was able to break herself of some habits that became ingrained after working on different shows for a while, like focusing on the theme of the show, etc. With Weiner on Mad Men, Noxon said she was able to re-connect with the purpose of writing better, and become more connected to what she was writing about.
 In 2008, Noxon co-wrote a second-season episode of the AMC drama series Mad Men, "The Inheritance", for which she was nominated for a 2009 Writers Guild of America Award for Best Dramatic Series.
 She won the WGA Award for Best Drama Series (after being nominated for the second consecutive year) at the February 2010 ceremony for her work on the third season of Mad Men.

 In 2011, Noxon joined the writing team of FOX's Glee for its third season, she did not return for its fourth season.

 In 2014, Noxon, along with co-creator Sarah Gertrude Shapiro, began working on the Lifetime comedy-drama series UnREAL.
 While working on UnREAL, Noxon was also working on Bravo's first original scripted TV series Girlfriends' Guide to Divorce.
 Noxon is also one of the executive producers of the CBS medical drama series Code Black which premiered in the fall of 2015.

 Film

-In 1999, Noxon co-wrote Just a Little Harmless Sex with Roger Mills.
+Noxon co-wrote the 1998 film Just a Little Harmless Sex with Roger Mills.

 She wrote the screenplay of the 2011 remake of Fright Night, directed by Craig Gillespie.

 She wrote and directed the 2017 film To the Bone.